jisc-services/Public-Documentation/PublicationsRouter/api/v2/ProviderOutgoingNotification.md

     "created_date": "date/time in ISO 8601 format - YYYY-MM-DDThh:mm:ttZ  e.g. 2015-12-01T17:26:40Z>",
     "analysis_date": "date/time in ISO 8601 format - YYYY-MM-DDThh:mm:ttZ  2015-12-01T17:26:40Z",
     "event": "string",
     "provider": {
-        "id" : "<user account id of the provider>", "agent": "<string defining the software/process which put the content here, provided by provider - is this useful?>", "ref": "<provider's globally unique reference for this research object>" "route" : "<method by which notification was received: native api, sword, ftp>" },
+        "id" : "<user account id of the provider>", "agent": "<string defining the software/process which put the content here, provided by provider - is this useful?>", "ref": "<provider's globally unique reference for this research object>", "route" : "<method by which notification was received: native api, sword, ftp>" },
     "content": {